Sharon-B/Recipe-Box/README.md

 After some research on [Stackoverflow](https://stackoverflow.com/questions/61339968/devtools-failed-to-load-sourcemap-could-not-load-content-for-chrome-extension), I discovered that this is something within Chrome Dev Tools and I could remove the warning by going to Settings in Chrome Dev Tools and in Sources I could disable the options: "Enable javascript source maps" & "Enable CSS source maps"

 Commit history - merge conflict.
-I had a merge conflict in gitpod when trying to commit.
-It occurred after doing a ‘git —amend’ to fix a typo in the last commit which I did and then worked on and did another commit after which when I tried to ‘git push’ I got the following:
+I had a merge conflict in gitpod when trying to push.
+It occurred after doing a `git commit —amend` to fix a typo in the last commit which I did and then worked on and did another commit after which when I tried to `git push` I got the following:

     On branch master
     Your branch and 'origin/master' have diverged,
     and have 1 and 2 different commits each, respectively.
-          		(use "git pull" to merge the remote branch into yours) I did a ‘git pull’ and then pushed with a Fix merge conflict, merge TESTING.md commit.
+    (use "git pull" to merge the remote branch into yours)

+I did a `git pull` as suggested by the message and then pushed with a Fix merge conflict, merge TESTING.md commit.
 When I then looked at my commit history, the commit I had amended is still there with the typo and the amended commit without the typo.
 See affected commits below.
+I think I did the `git commit --amend` after having already pushed to GitHub, hence the conflict.

 ![merge-conflict](https://github.com/Sharon-B/Recipe-Box/blob/master/readme-documentation/merge-conflict.png)